mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 - Regulation of Gene Expression in Prokaryotes
 	- Reflects life history, as it has a rapid and reversible response to the environment
 	- *Operon*: A cluster of prokaryotic genes and DNA regulatory sequences
-	- RNA polymerase binds at the *promoter*
+	- RNA polymerase binds at the *promoter* for the operon
+	-